odig/homeeToMqtt/README.md

     node app.js

 ## config.json
+homeeToMqtt looks for config.json in following order:
+ - actual directory
+ - /etc/homeeToMqtt
+ - installed directory

-Create a config.json in same folder as the app and adjust it to your needs
+Create a config.json in the desired folder as the app and adjust it to your needs

     {
         "homeeUserName": "mqtt",